 STCW Elementary First Aid is the basic qualification that all seafarers must hold.
-Whilst working aboard a large vessel the Captain and/or some of the officers will hold a higher qualification called “Proficiency in Medical Care”; this certificate is renewed every 5 years.
+Whilst working aboard a large vessel the Captain and/or some of the officers will hold a higher qualification called “Proficiency in Medical Care”; this certificate is renewed every 5 years (Reference: MGN 96 (M)).
 It is considered by the IMO that because there is someone with recent advanced training just a few minutes away at all times, the Elementary First Aid certificate held by crew members should not need updating.
-However if you are using your STCW Elementary First Aid qualification as the certificate to authorise you to skipper small vessels under an RYA Commercial Endorsement for instance you must renew your STCW First Aid certificate every 5 years or as specified by the authority who issue your certificate of competence.
+However if you are using your STCW Elementary First Aid qualification as the certificate to authorise you to skipper small vessels under an RYA Commercial Endorsement or instructor qualification for instance, you must renew your STCW First Aid certificate every 5 years or as specified by the authority who issue your certificate of competence.

 Why do all my STCW Certificates have expiry dates?

 The certificates we issue in the UK under the jurisdiction of the MCA do not normally have an expiry date printed on them.
 But it appears some other flag nations such as South Africa have expiry dates.
 If you completed your original STCW training with a cruise company they will have carried out a ship specific course which is authorised for short term use only and therefore these will also have expiry dates.
 The short answer is therefore: If your certificate has an expiry date printed on it, it is not valid after that date and refresher training (if available) is required for that course or you will need to take part in the full course again.

-I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement do I still need to update it?
+I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement or Instructor qualification.
+Do I still need to update it?